sfhansen/mse246_project/reports/final_report.md

 In *MS&E 246: Financial Risk Analytics*, our team analyzed a data set of roughly 150,000 loans backed by the US Small Business Administration (SBA) between 1990 and 2014.
 In doing so, we aimed to implement and test models of the risk and loss of loan default.
-This report summarizes our findings from exploratory data analysis, details our approaches to modeling loan default probability and loss, and presents our methods of estimating the loss distributions of tranches backed by a 500-loan portfolio.
+This report summarizes our findings from exploratory data analysis, details our approaches to modeling loan default probability and loss, and presents our methods of estimating the loss distributions of tranches backed by a portfolio of loans.

 #Exploratory Data Analysis